 There is one golden rule of investing that you should always follow: Never invest money you cannot afford to lose.
 Investing is not saving.
-I explained the difference between saving and investing before but the short version is that saving is money you put aside that is kept in cash that you can access in a few days or less for emergency needs.
-In contrast, investing is the process of putting your money to work making even more money for you.
+The difference between saving and investing has been explained before but the short version is that saving is money you put aside that is kept in cash that you can access in a few days or less for emergency needs.
+In contrast, investing be it in stocks or Options Trading or in forex is the process of putting your money to work making even more money for you.

 If you always remember this and never violate it, you shouldn't have to worry about eating cat food during your retirement.
 But there is a natural human tendency to want to overreach, to put more money in than you can afford, and go for a huge payout.
 In fact, this trait tends to be magnified the more desperate someone is for money because they hope that hitting the jackpot will make all of their problems go away (you see a lot of people below the poverty line playing the lottery but not very many executives).